Support Us Button Widget

 Standing at 161 ft over the Charleston Harbor, right off of Folly Island, it is the tallest lighthouse in South Carolina and has become an iconic sight.
 Its resiliency shines brightly throughout the many changes it’s endured.

-Initially the first lighthouse was built at 42 ft in 1767.
-In the late 1800s, the lighthouse was destroyed during the Civil War and in 1876, a new 161-ft tower was completed for $149,993.
-The primary function was to provide straightforward navigation for ships + vessels.
+The first lighthouse was built in 1767, and stood 42 ft tall.
+The current lighthouse was constructed for $149,993 in 1876 after the original was destroyed during the Civil War.
+Its primary function was to provide straightforward navigation for ships and vessels.

-The structure experienced effects from natural disasters, but the most significant threat was erosion.
-This problem was so bad that it became fully automated in 1938 and in 1962, state officials ordered its closing.
+The structure has faced challenges from natural disasters, but the most significant threat has been erosion.
+Because of this, it became fully automated in 1938, and in 1962, state officials ordered its closure.

-In 1965, it was sold to a private citizen and in 1982, it was named one of the National Register of Historic Places.
+In 1965, the lighthouse was sold to a private citizen, and in 1982, it was listed on the National Register of Historic Places.

-In 1999, a local grassroots nonprofit organization, Save the Light, bought the lighthouse.
-Its mission is to “save and preserve the Morris Island Lighthouse for the People of South Carolina.”
-The group continues to do work today.
+In 1999, a local grassroots nonprofit organization, Save the Light, bought the Morris Island Lighthouse with the mission to “save and preserve the Morris Island Lighthouse for the People of South Carolina.”
+However, the group ensured that the lighthouse became property of the state of South Carolina, allowing them to access crucial assistance from the U.S. Army Corps of Engineers.
+Save the Light continues its preservation efforts today.

 How to visit

 This lighthouse is beloved by both locals and tourists alike.
-Although this lighthouse is not open to the public or accessible by land, there are several ways to visit it by taking a trip to Morris Island, including the Lighthouse Inlet Heritage Preserve, Charleston Outdoors Adventures, and Adventure Island Tours among others.
+Although it is not open to the public or accessible by land, there are several ways to visit including:

 If you have footage of the fantastic Charleston sight, tag us on Instagram.